polyGeek.

 • Subject.
 Vanilla Claude Sonnet via a CLI subprocess — no memory, no skills, no workspace context, no tools beyond a shell.
 The only thing that varies across conditions is the user's message.
 Run at /effort medium.

-• Conditions.
-Two prompts, matched in length and technical content, differing only in affective framing:
+Conditions.
+Matched in length and technical content, differing only in affective framing.
+We started with two and, once the data justified it, added a third:

 • Baseline — neutral: "Here's a dataset.
 I need this rule figured out for a report I'm putting together."